 Regardless of which degree program a student chooses, a strong aptitude for mathematics and deductive reasoning, along with critical-thinking and problem-solving skills, are required for a career as a cost estimator.
 Students can also learn how to design or use blueprints and models, as well as track reports and costs on databases.
 Courses to develop these skills can be beneficial for anyone pursuing a career in cost estimating.

-- Find an internship.
-Many undergraduate programs offer students internship programs in their field of choice, such as construction.
+Many undergraduate programs offer student internship programs in their fields of choice, such as construction.
 Internships are designed to allow students to apply classroom instruction to real-life situations under the supervision of a trained professional.

-The American Society of Professional Estimators (ASPE), Society of Cost Estimating and Analysis (SCEA) and AACE International are the three main certification bodies for the cost estimating profession.
+The American Society of Professional Estimators (ASPE), International Cost Estimating and Analysis Association (ICEAA), and AACE International are the three main certification bodies for the cost estimating profession.
 The ASPE certification is for professionals working in the construction industry.
-The certification process for ASPE's Certified Professional Estimator (CPE) credential involves attending an orientation meeting, submitting a professional evaluation application, passing two written examinations and writing an acceptable technical paper of at least 2,500 words.
+The certification process for ASPE's Certified Professional Estimator (CPE) credential involves attending an orientation meeting, submitting a professional evaluation application, passing two written examinations, and writing an acceptable technical paper of at least 2,500 words.

-The SCEA supports professional cost estimators in the manufacturing, defense, space, environment and transportation industries.
+The ICEAA supports professional cost estimators in the manufacturing, defense, space, environment, and transportation industries.
 It promotes a common body of knowledge for estimators in both the public and private sectors.
-SCEA offers a Certified Cost Estimator/Analyst program (CCEA).
-Specialty certification examinations in areas like risk and parametrics are optional.
+ICEAA offers a Certified Cost Estimator/Analyst program (CCEA).

 CCEA candidates are encouraged to train for the certification examinations.
 The Certified Estimator Body of Knowledge is a training program to prepare individuals for the test.
 The examination, which is divided into two parts, takes five hours.
 The first part tests foundational knowledge and practical application.
 The second part includes advanced analysis and case study.

-- Do your research.
-There are many different certifications available, so cost estimators should ensure that they are pursuing the certification that best fits their career goals.
+Be sure to do your research.
+There are many different certifications available and they can change.
+So cost estimators should ensure that they are pursuing the certification that best fits their career goals.
 It is important to research the different certifications to ensure all of the educational or experience requirements have been met.

-Step 4: Complete Continuing Education and Professional Development Requirements
+Step 5: Complete the Continuing Education and Professional Development Requirements of Your Certification

-The SCEA requires recertification every five years.
-SCEA recertification requires a fee and either retaking the examination or earning 30 points, where points are awarded on a system based on continuing education and professional involvement.
+The ICEAA requires recertification every five years.
+ICEAA recertification requires a fee and either retaking the examination or earning 30 points, where points are awarded on a system based on continuing education and professional involvement.